Anthony Kasandwe

 Anthony Kasandwe (born 2 September 1969) is a Zambian politician.
-Kasandwe is a member of the ruling Patriotic Front.
+Kasandwe is a member of the Patriotic Front.
 He has been serving as a Member of the National Assembly of Zambia for Bangweulu since 2015, when he won a by-election.

 Biography

 Kasandwe was born on 2 September 1969.
 He holds an advanced diploma in business administration, a bachelor of arts in developmental studies and a diploma in philosophy and religious studies.

 Kasandwe is a member of the Patriotic Front.
 In 2015, President Edgar Lungu announced Kasandwe as the PF's by-election candidate for Bangweulu.
 The by-election was called after incumbent MP Chifita Matafwali died.
 Kasandwe won the seat on 6 August 2015 after receiving 9,516 votes versus 1,862 votes for his closest competitor.
 He won a full term in the 2016 general election.